 The format is effective for a 3-hour program and this client wanted new people in every activity.

 - Have fun!

-- Team Building; in the sense of how the work gets done and how each person has to be accountable and have the necessary authority to complete their work, while understanding that a larger goal/process needs to be focused on by the team.
+- Team Building – in the sense of how the work gets done and how each person has to be accountable and have the necessary authority to complete their work while understanding that a larger goal/process needs to be focused on by the team.

-- Skill development in planning, problem solving, innovation and decision making.
+- Skill development in planning, problem-solving, innovation, and decision making.

-7:00 – 8:30 Create-Learning staff set-up and prepare
+7:00 – 8:30 Create-Learning staff set-up and preparation.

-8:30 – 9:00 Networking and hellos with participants & Create-Learning
+8:30 – 9:00 Networking and hellos with participants and Create-Learning.

-9:20 – 9:30 Card Groupings
+9:20 – 9:30 Card groupings

 9:30 – 11:30 SMALL GROUP ACTIVITY STATIONS: